Flag Football Rules

 - Flag Belt - Each player must wear a one piece belt that is free of any knots clipped at the waist line with three flags permanently attached, one flag on each side and one at the center of the back.
 Flags shall be of contrasting color to team jerseys and also their opponent’s flags.
 Flags will be checked out to each team on site with an MSU ID.
 Shirts must be tucked in and flag belts must be worn on the outside of all clothing!

 - Team Jerseys - Teams shall wear shirts that are of the same color.
+Home team shall be instructed to wear DARK jerseys.
+Away team shall be instructed to wear WHITE jerseys.
 Team jerseys must contrast with the jerseys of the opposing team.
 If teams are wearing the same color jersey, the official shall flip a coin to determine who will change.
 Jerseys may not be tied in a manner that creates any type of knot.
 Jerseys must NOT have excessively large sleeve holes.

 - Shorts/Pants – Shorts or pants must NOT have any pockets or holes.